Anurag-30/jenkins/README.md

 a) scripted pipeline - using node
 b) declarative pipeline - using pipeline

-Go for declarative approach as it is
+Go for declarative approach as it is better approach , says this guy here -

 # Jenkins Pipeline As Code